JuliaAI/LearnAPI.jl/docs/src/predict_transform.md

 paired with an implementation of [`inverse_transform`](@ref), for returning (approximate) right inverses to `transform`.

+Of course, the one algorithm can implement both a `predict` and `transform` method.
+For example a K-means clustering algorithm can `predict` labels and `transform` to reduce dimension using distances from the cluster centres.

 ### [One-liners combining fit and transform/predict](@id one_liners)